The 'Intercompany Transactions UAE' Search Guide: 5 Transfer Pricing Rules for Tech Groups

 Why it matters: Financing arrangements between related entities are a common area of transfer pricing adjustment.

 The IT Context: If your parent company lends money to your UAE tech startup, the loan must carry an interest rate comparable to what a commercial bank would charge.
-If the loan is interest-free, the FTA may impute an interest income to the lending entity or disallow interest deductions, complicating your Corporate Tax position.
+If the loan is interest-free, the FTA may impute an interest income to the lending entity or disallow interest deductions.

 5. Penalties for Non-Compliance are Severe